xraypy/xraylarch/doc/fitting/examples.rst

 values for the energy center and amplitude for the error function have both moved significantly, as can be seen in the plots for this fit:

+.. _fitting_fig3:

+   Figure 3.
+Fit to Fe K-edge pre-edge and edge with 3 Gaussian functions and an Error function

   .. image::  ../images/fit_example2b1.png
      :target: ../_images/fit_example2b1.png
      :width: 48 %